This post may contain affiliate links. Please read my affiliate policy.

 • Use at least 1 frozen fruit for a refreshingly cool smoothie.

-• To lower the natural sugar in this recipe, swap banana with 1/2 avocado or 1/4 cup cauliflower.
+• To make this a low-sugar fruit smoothie, swap banana with 1/2 avocado or 1/4 cup cauliflower.

 Nutrition